natura-cosmeticos/natds-rn/docs/PullRequests.md

 Our pull request pipeline will run the following steps:

 - code quality (tests, lint, type checking)
-- build and publish the `ios` sample app on the itunes connect for review
+- build and publish the `ios` sample app on the iTunes connect for review
 - build the `android` sample app and distribute via bitrise install page for review
-- build and publish a test version the storybook documentation on netlify for review (acessible by the url `natds-rn-your-branch-name.netlify.app`)
+- build and publish a test version the storybook documentation on netlify for review (accessible by the url `natds-rn-your-branch-name.netlify.app`)
 - build and publish our lib on npm as a pre-release for a integrated test (installable using a tag, `npm install @naturacosmeticos/natds-rn@DSY-<your component issue number>`)